b21phiro/jds-website/README.md

 # Junior Dev Sweden

 ## What is this?
-This the development repo for Junior Dev Sweden (JDS).
+This the repo for Junior Dev Sweden (JDS).
 It's a collaborative project with the aim to develop a simple website for JDS.